ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_concepts/guide.en-gb.md

 ///

-## Step 2 - Concepts and best practices
+### Concepts and best practices

-/// details | What are the concepts and recommendations for network usage within the VCD on OVHcloud Control Panel ?
+/// details | What are the concepts and recommendations for network usage within the VCD on OVHcloud Control Panel?

-### Recommendation in network space design and administration
+#### Recommendations in network space design and administration

 | Design Recommendation                                                                                                 | Design Justification                                               | Design Involvement                                        |
 |-----------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------|-----------------------------------------------------------|